-Usually, an initial consultation with a financial advisor and a following report about your options come free.
+Usually, initial consultation with a financial advisor and the following report about your options come free.
 It is then up to you whether you are totally happy with the report and want to proceed.

 If you do so, the fees that apply will be disclosed to you.
 You will have to pay for your pension transfer.
 If you want ongoing management of your investment, there will be annual charges for this as well.

 It might be worth speaking to different advisories to see what they can offer; however, don’t expect the fees to differ too much.

 Always ensure any adviser you work with is correctly regulated, qualified and licensed, and ideally backed by a brokerage large enough to have influence with the major financial institutions.